5 Unexpected Benefits of Lavender Oil

 - enjoy the natural scent in the open air

-- pick the lavender and you just pay for what you pick
+- pick the lavender and just pay for what you pick

-- watch how the oil is distilled from the flowers
+- learn how the oil is distilled from the flowers

 - purchase some pure essential oil, floral water and lavender skin & body care

 - enjoy hot and cold food and refreshments and stalls selling lots of lavender related products!

 I will have a stall there too so you can sample the whole range of products using this beautiful oil.